If you haven’t been to Dayton’s newest outdoor music venue yet, you are missing out.

 Lawn seating will be able to accommodate as many as 5,000 people.

-There’s one thing people will not need for the 34 shows set to be staged at the public park through early October: tickets.
+There’s one thing people will not need for the 50 free shows set to be staged at the public park from May through September: tickets.

 “It is fun to be able to say you don’t need tickets,” Wagner said.